 It might still be important to file an insurance claim in a timely manner, and then appeal the denial once it happens.
 Many of these denials might be overturned in the coming weeks and months.
 You should speak to an experienced business insurance claims attorney right away.

 Consult with a Business Interruption Lawyer in Casselberry Today

-The Casselberry business interruption attorneys at Quattrochi & Torres can explore all options for recovering lost revenue due to COVID-19 shutdowns.
+The Casselberry business interruption attorneys at Quattrochi, Torres, and Taormina can explore all options for recovering lost revenue due to COVID-19 shutdowns.
 Call 407.452.4918 or contact us online for help today.